2008 Atlanta tornado outbreak: Atlanta, Georgia

-CNN Center was severely damaged, including shattered windows.
-The Georgia World Congress Center also sustained serious damage, as was the Omni Hotel, especially the skywalk between the two hotel towers over Andrew Young International Boulevard.
+CNN Center was severely damaged, including over 1,600 shattered windows and roof damage which resulted in flooding of the atrium.
+The Georgia World Congress Center also sustained serious damage to the roofs of all 3 buildings and to over 4,500 windows, as was the Omni Hotel, especially the skywalk between the two hotel towers over Andrew Young International Boulevard.
 This complex alone lost 476 windows, making it necessary to close the south tower to guests.
 The facades of the Georgia Dome and a Philips Arena parking garage were damaged while hosting basketball games.

 Two of the giant columns in Centennial Olympic Park were knocked down, and insulation was stuck in trees.
 Trees on some other streets were blown completely down, despite being too early in spring to involve leaf drag.
 Glass was strewn across several streets, and Atlanta Police kept residents, hotel guests, and news crews away from buildings with falling glass, which continued to pose a danger into the night.
 Cars in the area were also damaged, and hotel and office furniture was found scattered about.

-The Ritz Carlton, Westin Peachtree Plaza, Georgia-Pacific Building, SunTrust Plaza (where more than 60 people had to be relocated out of their offices), Equitable Building, and Georgia State University also had windows blown out (300 at Equitable alone), as did The Tabernacle (a former church with stained glass that is now a concert venue).
+The Ritz Carlton, Westin Peachtree Plaza, Georgia-Pacific Building, SunTrust Plaza (where more than 60 people had to be relocated out of their offices), Equitable Building, and Georgia State University also had windows blown out (300 at Equitable alone), as did the Tabernacle (a former church with stained glass that is now a concert venue).
 The windows of the Westin continued to fall for days after the tornado, forcing police to keep several city blocks and MARTA's Peachtree Center station closed to pedestrians.
 The Georgia World Congress Center also sustained flooding while hosting a JROTC event and the Hinman Dental Meeting; Fox Sports Net took footage of a staircase in the new section of the complex that looked like a fountain with water cascading down it.
 The annual Atlanta Home Show and all other events were cancelled for the weekend in the GWCC complex, as was the Atlanta St. Patrick's Day Parade scheduled for the next day.
 WRAS FM at Georgia State University was off the air for two days, though it was not stated whether its studio or tower sustained damage, or if this was due to security or safety concerns, or power outages.
 The historic Rialto Theatre at GSU also sustained roof damage, which caused water damage inside.

 Further east, Grady Hospital reported some damage to windows and a power outage.
 Many of the injured were taken there, and some walked there and were treated in the emergency room for cuts due to glass.
 The King Memorial MARTA station was damaged and was being bypassed by trains, with buses rerouted to the next station on each side.
 Oakland Cemetery suffered major damage to monuments and to its huge oaks and magnolias, and the caretaker found window blinds around the neck of a statue of a Civil War veteran buried there.